 American Athletic Conference targets Christian Helms and C.J.
 Hayden, along with Conference USA target C.J.
 Martin of the South built up a good rapport with the likes of Butash, Fomby and Vinson.

 Down in the trenches for the South, Coastal Carolina commit Will McDonald, American Athletic Conference target Joseph Stone, along with Conference USA targets Ricky Tamis and Silas Little opened eyes.

 On the defensive side of the ball for the South, Clemson commit Etinosa Reuben was without peer throughout.
-He was on a different level than most and nearly took home honors as Defensive MVP.
+He was on a different level than most and was named as the Defensive MVP.